aroemers/mount-lite/doc/01-basics.md

 ;=> (#'your.app/db #'your.app.config/config)
 ```

-> NOTE: To get an overview of the status of the defstates, you can use the `status` function.
+To get an overview of the status of the defstates, you can call the `(status)` function.

 *Now you know the basics.
 Go on, try it!
 I will see you in 10 minutes.*